Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

-These are two postcard views of scenes along Indian Creek near Saint Clair in Franklin County, Missouri.
-One shows an iron truss bridge over the creek, the other is a view of the farm of W. E. May.
-These photo-type post cars are unused and undated, but the "AZO" mark on the stamp boxes on the reverse of both cars indicates production between 1910 and 1920.
+The Franklin County, Missouri Postcard Collection contains two postcard views of scenes along Indian Creek near Saint Clair in Franklin County, Missouri.
+One postcard shows an iron truss bridge over the creek, the other is a view of the farm of William E. May.

 An artificial collection of photographs of Franklin County, Missouri.

 Collection of historical and geographical facts used by a private tutor in Casco, Franklin County, MO.
 The sheets were mounted on cloth and placed in a frame which hung on the wall.

 Photos of Washington, MO, including the Washington Cave Club, mills, and stereographic street scenes, ca. 1870s-1900s